sunxiaojie99/Reproducibility-for-MADRAL/README.md

-# MURAL: A Multi-Granularity-Aware Aspect Learning Model for Multi-Aspect Dense Retrieval
+# Reproducibility Analysis and Enhancements for Multi-Aspect Dense Retriever with Aspect Learning

 This repo contains the source code of our paper in ECIR 2024: Reproducibility Analysis and Enhancements for Multi-Aspect Dense Retriever with Aspect Learning